derekni/personal-website/README.md

 # My Website

 A website where you can learn more about me and what I am doing.
+You can access it at [derekni.com](derekni.com).